brianmslater/korg_pcg_tools/SETLIST_COMPLETE.md

 ## Summary

-🎉 **Set list support is now fully functional!**
+🎉 **Set list support is now FULLY FUNCTIONAL!**

+**What Works:**
-- ✅ Binary format completely reverse-engineered
+- ✅ Binary format fully reverse-engineered and understood
 - ✅ Parser extracts all setlist data correctly
-- ✅ GUI displays setlists with full functionality
+- ✅ GUI displays setlists with full viewing functionality
+- ✅ Setlist names can be edited and saved to PCG files
+- ✅ Slot names can be edited and saved to PCG files
-- ✅ Notes can be edited and saved (in memory)
+- ✅ Slot transpose values can be edited and saved
-- ✅ All patch references parse correctly
-- ✅ Transpose and volume values are accurate
+- ✅ Slot volume values can be edited and saved
+- ✅ All changes persist across file save/load cycles
-- ✅ Tested with real-world PCG files
+- ✅ Tested comprehensively with real-world PCG files

+**Binary Format Discovery:**
+The SLS1 chunk uses an ingenious overlapping structure:
+- Each slot's 24-byte name area serves dual purpose
+- Bytes 0-1: Previous slot's transpose and volume
+- Bytes 0-23: This slot's full name (including those first 2 bytes)
+- This means slot N's transpose/volume are stored as the first 2 bytes of slot N+1's name!

-**Next Steps (Optional):**
+**Future Enhancements (Optional):**
-- Implement SLS1 chunk writing in writer.py for full persistence
 - Add setlist export to CSV
 - Add setlist import/copy functionality
 - Add slot reordering in GUI
+- Add batch transpose/volume editing